tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

-The version and extensions fields have the same meanings as their corresponding values in the ServerHello.
+The server_version and extensions fields have the same meanings as their corresponding values in the ServerHello.
 The server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair.
 As with ServerHello, a